mikepizzica/workout-tracker/README.md

 # Workout Tracker
 ## Description
-The purpose of this project was to create an application that can be used to write and save notes.
+The purpose of this project was to create an applications that allows users to track their workouts.
+Users can create new workouts, continue workouts, and view a dashboard.

 ## User Story
 ```